rodinshrestha/everest-cotati/content/kitchen_menu/seafood_curries/fish-curry.md

 ---
 name: Fish Curry
-description: Salmon simmered in creamy coconut sauce with chef's special spices.
+description: Fish smoked lightly in Tandoor and cooked with garlic, herb and spices in a lemon butter sauce.
-price: $19.95
+price: $18.00
 ---